-A highly available locator consists of a group of locators, one of which is active.
-The rest are replicas, which are used only when the active locator becomes unavailable.
+A highly available locator consists of a group of locators, one of which is designated the master.
+It can process both service lookups from clients and endpoint registrations from servers.
+All other replica locators are slaves and can only process service lookups.

 The locator group is represented by a locator WSDL file that contains multiple endpoints-one for each locator.
-When the ha_conf plug-in is loaded by Artix clients, it uses this WSDL file to resolve and connect to a locator.
+When the ha\conf plug-in is loaded by Artix clients, it uses this WSDL file to resolve and connect to a locator.
 It tries the first endpoint, and if this does not yield a valid connection, it tries the second endpoint, and so on.

-Using the ha_conf plug-in, Artix client applications can failover between locators in the same replica group.
+Using the ha\conf plug-in, Artix client applications can failover between locators in the same replica group.
 However, if you are using two separate replica locator groups, you want your clients to try one group first, and then the other.
 In this case, you can use one of the following approaches to failover between two separate replica locator groups: